LunarG/VulkanTools/layersvt/screenshot_layer.md

 [4]: https://creativecommons.org/licenses/by-nd/4.0/

 # VK\_LAYER\_LUNARG\_screenshot
 The `VK_LAYER_LUNARG_screenshot` layer records frames to image files.
 The layer can easily be enabled and configured using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.
-Or you can manually enable and configure the layer by following the directions below.
+On desktops (Linux/Windows/MacOS), you can also manually enable the layer by setting the enviroment variable VK_INSTANCE_LAYERS to VK_LAYER_LUNARG_screenshot.

-#### VK\_SCREENSHOT\_FRAMES
-The environment variable `VK_SCREENSHOT_FRAMES` can be set to a comma-separated list of frame numbers.
-When the frames corresponding to these numbers are presented, the screenshot layer will record the image buffer to PPM files.
-For example, if `VK_SCREENSHOT_FRAMES` is set to "4,8,15,16,23,42", the files created will be: 4.ppm, 8.ppm, 15.ppm, etc. `VK_SCREENSHOT_FRAMES` can also be set to a range of frames by specifying two numbers separated by a dash.
-The first number is the first frame and the second number is the number of frames.
-For example, if it is set to "20-3", the files created will be 20.ppm, 21.ppm, and 22.ppm.

-#### VK\_SCREENSHOT\_DIR
-The environment variable `VK_SCREENSHOT_DIR` can be set to specify the directory in which to create the screenshot files.
-If it is not set or is set to null, the files will be created in the current working directory.

-#### VK\_SCREENSHOT\_FORMAT
-The environment variable `VK_SCREENSHOT_FORMAT` can be set to specify a color space for the output.
-If it is not set, set to null, or set to `USE_SWAPCHAIN_COLORSPACE` the format will be set to use the same color space as the swapchain object.

-#### vk\_layer\_settings.txt Options
-Each environment variable has an equivalent option in the vk\_layer\_settings.txt file.
-* `VK_SCREENSHOT_FRAMES` = lunarg\_screenshot.frames
-* `VK_SCREENSHOT_DIR` = lunarg\_screenshot.dir
-* `VK_SCREENSHOT_FORMAT` = lunarg\_screenshot.format

-__Note:__ Environment variables take precedence over vk\_layer\_settings.txt options.

 ## Android